bigtimecodersean/teaching-robots-to-move/README.md

 # Teaching Simulated Robots to Move

 A hands-on exploration of reinforcement learning for simulated robotics — from a 2-joint arm touching a target to a bipedal humanoid walking on a cloud GPU.
-Every experiment is documented, every failure is instructive, and the code is reproducible.

-## The Journey

-This project started with a simple question: *can I teach a simulated robot to move?* It ended with a humanoid achieving a reward of **9,620** on an A100 GPU, trained with the same algorithm (PPO) across every experiment — just scaled up.

-Along the way, I learned that reward functions are the real engineering challenge, that agents will exploit any loophole you leave open, and that compute scale matters more than algorithmic cleverness — until it doesn't.

 ## Results Summary